StephenWhitley/IPCop-Alpine/README.md

 ### Key Differences from IPFire

-While IPFire continued the monolithic ISO approach with enhanced features, IPCop-Alpine diverges by:
+While IPFire continued the ISO approach with enhanced features, IPCop-Alpine diverges by:

 - **Package-based distribution** instead of ISO-based installation
 - **Alpine Linux foundation** instead of custom Linux build